-The Gesellschaft für das Gute und Gemeinnützige, otherwise known as the GGG was founded in 1777 by Isaak Iselin with the aim of working for less privileged people.
+The Gesellschaft für das Gute und Gemeinnützige, otherwise known as the GGG was founded in 1777 by Isaak Iselin with the aim of helping under-privileged people.
 It operates 13 organizations in Basel in the areas of social affairs, education and culture.
 This includes the GGG Benevol (Center for Volunteer Work) or the GGG Migration (contact point for migrants in Basel) and, of course, GGG Stadtbibliothek Basel (the city's library system).
 GGG Stadtbibliothek operates 15 locations around the city.
 Some of these locations offer comprehensive services and some have a more specialized focus.

 Children (under 15) that reside in Basel Stadt may sign up for a free membership to GGG Stadtbibliothek.
 There are a number of different membership options for adults, but generally speaking a 'Basic Adult Membership' will cost CHF 55/year and includes 15 books, 8 digital mediums (including ebooks) and 5 streaming movies per month.
 If you are like me and never had to pay for a library membership before, you might be dissuaded by the price, but if you think of how many books you purchase during the year, it quickly makes up for the cost.

 Although there is certainly more selection in German, the GGG Stadtbibliothek also has an extensive collection of English fiction and non-fiction.
-If you want to see what's available you can easily do a search for titles online with their handy search page, but if you really want to see what's on offer make sure to visit their Schmiedenhof and Basel West and St. Johann JUKIBU locations, which have the most English titles.
-The Schmiedenhof is the flagship location and is modern and beautifully designed 2000m² space with a comprehensive collection of over 300,000 books in 50 languages and a wide range of digital media, including ebooks, DVD's and movie streaming.
+If you want to see what's available you can easily do a search for titles online with their handy search page, but if you really want to see what's on offer make sure to visit their Schmiedenhof, Basel West and St. Johann JUKIBU locations, which have the most English titles.
+Schmiedenhof is the flagship location and is a modern and beautifully designed 2000m² space with a comprehensive collection of over 300,000 books in 50 languages, as well as a wide range of digital media, including ebooks, DVD's and movie streaming.
 It even has its own restaurant, Restaurant 1777, named after the GGG's founding year.

 Not only can you use the fantastic GGG Stadtbibliothek for English books, it is also a wonderful resource for learning German.
 Who would have thought that reading books written in German can help you learn German?
 Let me tell you it was a revelation to me.